 Modified potato protein

 Non-milk proteins are not acceptable for feeding calves less than 3 weeks of age.
 These calves do not digest non-milk proteins efficiently.
 A further consideration is that every time calves' feed is changed, they will have a period of adjustment.
 Changing feeds around 2 to 3 weeks of age puts stress on calves at the precise time when their immune system is at its lowest point.
 Protection from colostrum is waning, and the calf's own immune system has not developed full functionality.
 Also if calves are weaned at 4 or 5 weeks, they will barely have had time to adjust to the new milk replacer before weaning.
 Therefore, combining early weaning with a change in milk replacer is not advised.
 Another consideration when using products with alternative proteins is that two milk replacer products are needed to meet the needs of all calves.
 These products must be kept separate on the farm, which requires increased management time to handle two products each day for calves of various ages.

 Feeding Whole Milk

 Another option, one that has been discouraged for over 50 years, is feeding whole milk from the bulk tank.
 As mentioned previously, this has not typically been a profitable option; however, given the extremely high prices for milk replacer, it is an option that should be considered.
 Please note, we are not talking about waste milk, we are looking at salable whole milk.
 We have developed a simple spreadsheet to evaluate the cost of feeding whole milk compared to feeding milk replacer.
 The spreadsheet calculates the cost per pound of dry matter fed and also provides a comparison of the amount of nutrients provided by each feed.
-Use of the spreadsheet is outlined below, and it is available at this link .
+Use of the Calf Milk Cost Comparison spreadsheetis outlined below..

 Cost Comparison Worksheet